lfph/foundation/social-media.md

 * Share vendor-neutral, community-sourced posts that are informational, engaging, and ecosystem-focused
 * Engage with the community through retweets and sharing of community content.
 * Ecosystem content is vendor-neutral and project-impartial sourced from contributors, maintainers, ambassadors, news outlets, etc., including blog posts, news coverage, thought leadership bylines, technology demos, sketch notes, GitHub work, cloud native-specific Meetups, etc.
-* LFPH projects should not share anything on our channels that promotes a vendor product or directs to a company website.
+* LFPH projects should not share anything on our channels that promotes a vendor, vendor product or directs to a company website.
 * Social posts from member company handles and/or vendor channels should be rarely shared.
 We prefer vendor-neutral links and sahres.
 * Community content that abides by the channel guidelines + includes insight from/work with more than one LFPH project should be prioritized for sharing.
 * Activities that are hosted by and open to the public can be promoted, as they benefit the ecosystem as a whole.